-Landscape Equipment Operation and Planning Prerequisite: OHORT 66.
+Landscape Equipment Operation and Planning

+Prerequisite: OHORT 66.
+Course Advisories: SCC minimum English and math standards.
 A study of the maintenance of commercial landscaped areas with special emphasis on developing skills in power equipment operation and maintenance, scheduling, estimating and bidding relative to the care and maintenance of ornamental landscaped areas.
 Field laboratories will develop the appropriate techniques in equipment operation and exercises in bidding and estimation.
 Term project required.
-Two hours lecture, three hours lab
+Two hours lecture, three hours lab.